On Nash theory of gravity with matter contents: Abstract

 \section{Abstract}

-One of the alternative theories to the Einstein’s celebrated general theory was so far developed as $f(R,R_{\mu\nu}R^{\mu\nu})$.
-As a subclass of this models, a divergence free theory with $f(R,R_{\mu\nu}R^{\mu\nu})=2R_{\mu\nu}R^{\mu\nu}-R^2$ was found to have some applications in quantum gravity.
-Although theory doesn't have classical Einstein limit, it has been proven to be formally divergence free and considered to be of interest in constructing theories of quantum gravity.
-In this work, we generalize the specific form of $f(R,R_{\mu\nu}R^{\mu\nu})$ theory of gravity by adding the matter fields.
-In other words, we specify a proper form of the field equations on more general footings for space with matter contents.
+One of the alternative theories to Einstein’s general theory, a divergence-free theory was proposed by J. Nash with Lagrangian density given by $2R_{\mu\nu}R^{\mu\nu}-R^2$.
+Although it was proved that the Nash theory doesn't have classical Einstein limits, it has been proven to be formally divergent free and considered to be of interest in constructing theories of quantum gravity.
+The original Nash gravity without matter contents can't explain the current acceleration expansion of the Universe.
+A possible extension of theory is by adding some matter contents to the model.
+In this work, we generalize Nash theory of gravity by adding the matter fields.
 In order to examine the effects of this generalization, we first derive the equations of motion in the flat FLRW spacetime and examine the behaviors of the solutions by invoking specific forms of the Hubble parameter.
 We also classify the physical behaviors of the solutions by employing the stability analysis and check the consistency of the model by considering particular cosmological parameters.
-Then, we use observational data from Supernovae Ia (SNeIa) and baryonic acoustic oscillations (BAO) to constrain the parameters of the model.
-Interestingly, we discover the best fit of our model with $\Omega_{m0}=0.25$ and $H_{0}=0.4$ for $\tau_{0}=0.3$ and $\rho_0=0.5$ assuming the Hubble parameter $H\propto \rho^{-2}$.